Collegium Ramazzini: Activities

 The Collegium Ramazzini holds an annual scientific meeting in October that is called "Ramazzini Days."
 It is an opportunity for fellows to present new research and discuss emerging issues in the context of the current socio-political environment.
 The meeting, which is open to the public, is held in the Castello dei Pio in the city of Carpi, Italy, which is the hometown of Bernardino Ramazzini.

 Beginning in 2006, the agendas for the scientific program have been published on-line and abstracts available since 2020.

 The Collegium Ramazzini publishes policy statements on pressing environmental and occupational health issues.

 The statements describe the scientific evidence of harm and the need for policy action by nations and the global community.
 Since 1984, the Collegium has published 28 policy statements addressing topics such as asbestos, endocrine disruptors, COVID-19, and scientific integrity.

+The collegium issued a statement criticizing the unilateral removal of Dr. Daniele Mandrioli who worked at the Cesare Maltoni Cancer Research Center of the Ramazinni Institute as Director citing the removal was due to chemical industry pressure.

 Awards

 The Collegium Ramazzini bestows several awards to recognize an individual's achievement and service to advance knowledge and protection of occupational and environmental health.
 The Ramazzini Award is bestowed to a "scientists deemed by the Collegium to have made outstanding contributions to furthering the aims of Bernardino Ramazzini in safeguarding public health".
 The awardees to-date have been: